Path Decomposition of Spectrally Negative Levy Processes: Introduction

 The paper is organized as follows.
-In Section 2, the joint distribution of the supremum and the infimum of the spectrally negative L\'{e}vy process is found before an exponential time.
-The path is decomposed through its infimum and supremum separately in Section 3.
-The post-infimum process is characterized in Section 4.
-Finally, Section 5 provides a more detailed path decomposition including the intermediate process between the infimum and the supremum, and displays the distribution of the maximum loss of the post-supremum process as an application.
+The path of a spectrally negative L\'{e}vy process is decomposed through its infimum and supremum separately before an independent exponential time in Section 2.
+The post-infimum process up to a given level is characterized in Section 3.
+Finally, Section 4 provides a more detailed path decomposition including the intermediate process between the infimum and the supremum, and displays the distribution of the maximum loss of the post-supremum process as an application.